 How can we group approximately 90% of the world’s population into one, monocultural umbrella term and assume that that is equivalent to giving the other 10% of the population a distinguishable group of their own?
 It’s simply not.
 Most of the world is not white, and most of the world is not European.

-As Americans, we are only now slowly overcoming the black-white racial divide and fighting for justice for blacks, but for me and my non-white, non-black friends, the questions, “Do you speak English?” or “Can you pronounce this in Indian/Chinese/Arabic?” are still commonplace.
-In the book American Mixed-Race: The Culture of Microdiversity (Naomi Zack, 1995), Stephen Saris identifies two major racial divides in America: the black-white racial divide, and the white-everyone else one.
+As Americans, we are only now slowly overcoming the Black-white racial divide and fighting for justice for Black people, but for me and my non-white, non-Black friends, the questions, “Do you speak English?” or “Can you pronounce this in Indian/Chinese/Arabic?” are still commonplace.
+In the book American Mixed-Race: The Culture of Microdiversity (Naomi Zack, 1995), Stephen Saris identifies two major racial divides in America: the Black-white racial divide, and the white-everyone else one.